Simpson Tide: Cultural references

-The opening couch gag is a recreation of the Rocky and Bullwinkle animated bumper seen at the end of each Bullwinkle short.
-The music accompanying it is also adapted from the original music in the bumper.
+The couch gag is a recreation of the bumper seen at the end of each Bullwinkle short on The Adventures of Rocky and Bullwinkle and Friends.
+The music accompanying it is also adapted from the original bumper.
 In the opening scene, Homer dreams of being on "the planet of the doughnuts" and on a criminal trial similar to that from the film Planet of the Apes.
-One of the five Naval officers was unable to indict Homer due to his involvement in the Tailhook scandal.